Eric Farris: Seattle Mariners

 Farris began his coaching career in 2018, joining the minor league side of his former team, the Seattle Mariners, in a variety of roles.
-He initially served as the hitting coach for both the Everett AquaSox and the AZL Mariners in 2018 before serving in the same role for the West Virginia Power in 2019.
+He initially served as the hitting coach for both the Everett AquaSox and the Arizona League Mariners in 2018 before serving in the same role for the West Virginia Power in 2019.

-He was due to serve as the Power's manager in 2020 before the cancellation of all minor league baseball that season thanks to the COVID-19 pandemic.
+Farris was in line to serve as the Power's manager for the 2020 campaign.
+However, the minor league season was cancelled as a result of the COVID-19 pandemic.
 The Power were dissolved following the realignment of Minor League Baseball after the cancelled 2020 season, and Farris spent the 2021 season as the manager of the Low-A Modesto Nuts.

 He was announced to be returning to the Everett AquaSox as their manager for the 2022 season on February 2, 2022.
+He was named infield coach of the Tacoma Rainiers Triple-A affiliate of the Seattle Mariners of the 2023 season.

+On January 24, 2024, Farris was announced as Tacoma's bench coach.